AnniCon Attendance Policy - Zinn Park

 I, the Artist/Vendor, agree to refrain from selling adult material at any AnniCon event (material determined by age rating or a mutual agreement as to what items constitute as “adult”).
 I agree to respect other artist/vendors and not encroach upon their given space (barring extenuating circumstances).
 I agree to adhere to all venue rules and regulations, outlined in the Vendor's/Artist’s Contract.
 I understand that the amount that I pay only guarantees the stated number of space(s).
 I agree to adhere to the posted Artist’s/Vendor's hours, and absolve AnniCon/Spirit of Anniston, Zinn Park and all volunteers of any responsibility for theft or destruction of merchandise.
 I agree to adhere to the venue policy of hanging materials.
 I agree to refrain from selling non-legitimate materials (not limited to bootlegs or fansubs).

 We, the con administration, reserve the right to remove any artist/vendor for any reason listed above, dearth of payment, or inappropriate behavior.
 We will make good faith attempts to prevent theft and destruction of artist/vendor property by providing a safety team during AnniCon events.

 Volunteers are an invaluable part of making AnniCon a successful event for everyone.
 To ensure a fun, exciting, smooth-running day for everyone, the following policies will be in place:

 - All Volunteers must be registered here.

 - Volunteers may work as many shifts as they choose, but should plan accordingly for breaks, lunch, etc if they wish to work multiple shifts.

-- All Volunteers must attend the Volunteer Meeting prior to the event, unless other arrangements are made AT LEAST one week in advance of said meeting.
+- All Volunteers must attend the Volunteer Meeting prior to the event, unless other arrangements are made.

 - Volunteers must report to the Volunteer Coordinator 10 minutes prior to their shift.